-What to Look for in an Article Summarizer
+What Professionals Actually Need From an Article Summarizer

 The term "article summarizer" covers a wide range of tools with very different capabilities.
 Before comparing options, it's worth defining what the best ones actually do: